codesardine/jak/README.md

  * Have your applications run in the browser with websockets using the GTK Broadway backend.

 ## Known Issues
- * broadway backend segfaults.
+ * Broadway backend segfaults.
- * Transparent windows are exprimental, window shadows that should not be there wen using transparent window in Dock mode.
+ * Transparent windows are exprimental.
- * missing options in app.json will throw an error and crash you app.
+ * Missing options in app.json will throw an error and crash you app.
- * theres no way of positioning windows in the screen that was not implemented yet but it will be.
+ * Theres no way of positioning windows in the screen that was not implemented yet but it will be.

 ## SUGESTIONS ARE WELCOME!